chongtzezhao/pythonBot/README.md

 This bot runs on python to execute python code for you ^_^

 Future:
-- multithreading/multiprocessing to handle multiple requests at once
+- [x] ~~multithreading/multiprocessing to handle multiple requests at once~~
-- "environments" or "workspaces", i.e. imports, variables and functions will be saved
+- [x] ~~"environments" or "workspaces", i.e. imports, variables and functions will be saved~~

+## Version 0.2.0
+- Multiple request handling done with asynchronous subprocess execution using the [https://docs.python.org/3/library/asyncio.html](asyncio) module.
+Timeout henced increased to 120 seconds
+- Environments are implemented using json files.
+Sets are currently not supported due to lack of native json compatibility.